agherzan/yubikey-full-disk-encryption/README.md

 Example *challenge*: `123456abcdef`

-It will be hashed using the *SHA256* algorithm to achieve the maximum byte length (64) for any given *challenge*.
+It will be hashed using the *SHA256* algorithm to achieve constant byte length (64) for any given *challenge*.
+It's also the maximum length that *YubiKey* can take as input.
 The hash will be used as the final *challenge* provided for *YubiKey*.

 Hashing function: